guyavrah1986/mySlimDhcpRelayServer/README.md

 - Run a specific unit test: `build$ src/tests/unitTestsExe.out --gtest_filter=sampleObjectTest.createSingleMySampleObject`
 - Run unit test with tcmalloc's heap leak detection enabled: `build$ env HEAPCHECK=local src/tests/unitTestsExe.out --gtest_filter=sampleObjectTest.createSingleMySampleObject`
 - Generating unit test covrage:
--- Install `lcov`: `sudo apt-get update install lcov` (version used: 1.14) -- Run the unit tests (as described above)
+-- Run the unit tests (as described above)
--- Under the `myHttpServer/build/src/tests/CMakeFiles/unitTestsExe.out.dir/` the `unitTestsMain.cpp.gcda` and `unitTestsMain.cpp.gcno`
-will be present
--- cd to the `myHttpServer/build/src/tests/CMakeFiles/unitTestsExe.out.dir/`
--- From the above folder run: `lcov –c –d . –o testsCovrage.info` -- Then generate the HTML report: `genhtml testsCovrage.info` -- Several files will be added to current folder, out of which the `index.html` file will have the unit tests covrage report
+-- From the `build` folder run: `lcov –c –d . –o testsCovrage.info` -- Then generate the HTML report: `genhtml testsCovrage.info` -- Several files will be added to current folder, out of which the `index.html` file will have the unit tests covrage report

+# Application covarage:
+- Build the application (according to the build instructions mentioned above)
+- Run the application: `cd myHttpServer/build/src && ./myHttpServer/build`
+- Go to the `myHttpServer/build/src/CMakeFiles/myHttpServer.out.dir` there you will find the `main.cpp.gcda` and `main.cpp.gcno` files
+- From the above folder run: `lcov –c –d . –o mainAppCovrage.info` -- Then generate the HTML report: `genhtml mainAppCovrage.info` (the artifact will be located at the same folder named `index.html`)